 - Separation of such person from the Armed Forces (including the National Guard and Reserves) with dishonorable or bad conduct discharge, or - Dismissal of such person permitted under section 1161(a) of Title 10, United States Code.

 Contact Information for Certifying Official

-Lisa Harris, Associate Director of Student Services, VA Certifying Official Email:lharris@paloaltou.edu Phone Number: 650-433-3851 postsecondary education program or activity which PAU provides for all students.
-PAU's students with disabilities meet the requirements and levels of competency required of all students in the program.
+Lisa Harris, Associate Director of Student Affairs, VA Certifying Official

+Email:lharris@paloaltou.edu Phone Number: 650-433-3851

 7. Students With Disabilities-Americans with Disabilities Act (ADA)